Reopening the Economy

 - The Paycheck Protection Program (PPP) provides loan guarantees to small businesses to assist with payroll costs for workers who are forced to stay home.
 Loans will be available for firms that meet SBA small business size standards, self-employed, sole proprietors, independent contractors (i.e., workers in the “gig” economy), and certain nonprofits including 501(c)(3)s, 501(c)(19)s, and tribal business concerns with fewer than 500 employees.

-The Paycheck Protection Program provides federal guarantees for forgivable loans issued by banks and other lenders to small businesses.
-Consult with your existing lender first to see if they are participating in the program or find a participating lender in your area here.
+- This program guarantees loans issued by banks and other lenders to small businesses.
+Consult with your existing lender first to see if they are participating in the program or find a participating lender.

 Small Business Administration

-- SBA is also allowing small businesses with existing loans to defer payments by up to six months to supplement their cash flow during the crisis.
+- SBA allows small businesses with existing loans to defer payments by up to six months to supplement their cash flow during the crisis.
 Those businesses should reach out to their lenders to talk about this sort of modification.

-General SBA guidance for businesses can be found here.
-If you need additional help navigating the SBA process, help is available.
-Use this tool to find local assistance, including Small Business Development Centers, Women’s Business Centers, SCORE business mentors, and more.
+- View general SBA guidance for businesses or use this interactive map to find local assistance, including Small Business Development Centers, Women’s Business Centers, SCORE business mentors, and more.

 The CARES Act